atomix/atomix.github.io/atomix/docs/getting-started.md

 </div>
 </div>

 Each resource in the cluster must be assigned a unique `String` name.
-If multiple clients `get` the same resource type with the same name, they will both reference the same resource stored in the cluster.
+If multiple [Atomix] instances `get` the same resource type with the same name, they will all reference the same resource stored in the cluster.

 ## Creating a client

-In addition to creating and acessing resources directly through an [AtomixReplica], Atomix also supports clients which can be used to remotely access resources stored in a cluster.
+In addition to creating and acessing resources directly through an [AtomixReplica], Atomix also supports [clients] which can be used to remotely access resources stored in a cluster.

 Creating a client is similar to creating a replica: